Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Marsilio/Chorus 2002

-The guidebook to the churches that are run by the Chorus association and available from the cash desk inside these churches.
+The guidebook to the churches that are run by the Chorus association and available from the cash desks inside these churches.
 Plushly produced and quite detailed, but pretty dry.
-Also the translation is not good, often bordering on the incomprehensible.
+Also the English translation is not good, often bordering on the incomprehensible.

 And...